Stan Reiz is regularly instructed to defend in cases involving allegations of serious crime and complex fraud, both as lead counsel and on his own.

 He has represented defendants prosecuted by the Serious Fraud Office, the Financial Conduct Authority, Her Majesty’s Revenue & Customs and the Department of Business, Innovation and Skills.
 Stan has advised clients from other jurisdictions on the Bribery Act and the Proceeds of Crime Act.

-- FCA v AM (ongoing): Representing a company director who is a practicing doctor, being prosecuted by the FCA over the alleged mis-selling of shares in a primary healthcare company operating in Dubai.
+- FCA v M (2017): Company director and practicing doctor prosecuted by the FCA for the alleged mis-selling of shares in a primary healthcare company operating in Dubai.

-- R v CS (ongoing): Lead Counsel for the first defendant accused of orchestrating a multi-million pound investment fraud relating to the sale of rare earth metals.
+- R v S (2017): Lead Counsel for the first defendant accused of orchestrating an £8 million investment fraud relating to the sale of rare earth metals, and using ‘boiler rooms’ to sell the investments.

-- R v LDC (2017): Represented a defendant in a highly publicised case in which LDC was accused of encouraging her mother to change her name by deed poll to commit an ‘audacious’ property fraud.
+- R v C (2017): Highly publicised case in which the defendant was accused of encouraging her mother to change her name by deed poll to commit a £1.2 million ‘audacious’ property fraud.

-- R v JL (2016): Represented one of 15 defendants charged with conspiracy to defraud a mortgage lender of £40 million relating to the purchase of commercial properties.
+- R v L (2016): Successfully represented one of 15 defendants against an allegation of conspiracy to defraud a mortgage lender of £40 million pertaining to the purchase of commercial properties.

-- R v MG (2016): Represented a mortgage advisor who was one of 12 defendants accused of complicity in a multi-million pound conspiracy to commit mortgage fraud involving approximately 80 properties.
+- R v G (2016): Represented a mortgage advisor who was one of 12 defendants accused of complicity in a multi-million pound conspiracy to commit mortgage fraud involving approximately 80 properties.

-- R v S (2015): Lead Counsel in a case brought by HMRC against a VAT inspector and her husband accused of cheating the public revenue and mortgage fraud.
+- R v S (2015): Lead Counsel in a case brought by HMRC against a VAT inspector and her husband ac-cused of cheating the public revenue and mortgage fraud.
+Defendant acquitted of 7 of the 9 mortgage fraud counts he faced.

 - R v I (2014): Successfully defended one of 11 defendants charged with money laundering designed to thwart confiscation proceedings.

-- R v G (2014): Represented a company director who was one of 15 defendants accused of being involved in a money laundering arrangement relating to £35 million which was removed from the jurisdiction by a complex web of bank transfers and currency trades.
+- R v G (2014): Company director who was one of 15 defendants accused of being involved in a £35 million international money laundering arrangement.

-- R v E (2014): Represented an alleged money launderer of a multi-million pound advance fee fraud involving victims in the United States of America.
+- R v E (2014): Alleged money launderer of a multi-million pound advance fee fraud involving victims in the United States of America.

 - R v A (2013): Successfully represented a company director who was cleared of conspiring to defraud HBOS.

-- R v S (2013): Represented a defendant accused of involvement in a multi-million pound fine wine investment fraud.
+- R v S (2013): Defendant accused of two multi-million pound fine wine investment frauds, which in-volved the use of ‘boiler rooms’ to sell investments.

 - R v R (2013): Represented the only acquitted defendant in a multi-million pound ticketing fraud and associated money-laundering.

-- R v B (2012): Dentist accused of conspiring to defraud the NHS cleared after the charge was stayed as a result of an abuse of process.
+- R v B (2012): Successfully represented a dentist accused of conspiring to defraud the NHS.
+The charge was stayed after a successful argument that the proceedings were an abuse of process.

-- R v I (2009): Successfully represented a solicitor accused of complicity in a mortgage fraud surrounding a £19 million property deal.
+- R v I (2009): Successfully represented a solicitor accused of complicity in a mortgage fraud concern-ing a £19 million property deal.

 Stan regularly acts for defendants charged in large scale drugs conspiracies, and other organised crime such as armed robbery.
 He has considerable experience in representing clients accused of serious assault and offences involving the use and distribution of firearms with intent to endanger life.